philipvella/scripts/automation/environment-compare/readme.md

 - UAT: `uat.supersportbet.com`
 - PROD: `www.supersportbet.com`

-Replace these with your actual URLs in the respective text files.
+Replace these with your actual URLs in the respective text files in the `config/` folder.